iterative/dvc.org/static/docs/user-guide/external-dependencies.md

 ```

 For external sources that are DVC repositories, `url` and `rev_lock` fields are
-used to specify the origin of the data artifact.
+used to specify the origin and version of the dependency.

 </details>